Last updated on April 30th, 2020 at 07:43 am

 The ones I use for this recipe are the 21/25 size and the typical serving would be 4-6 shrimp per person which is approximately 4 ounces.
 And I chose a medium thickness cut bacon.

-- Make sure you use raw shrimp with the shell on.
+- Make sure you use raw shrimp with the shell on the tail.
+Don’t use butterflied or those cut up the back.
+They will dry out.

 - The bigger the shrimp the thicker cut of bacon you can use.

-- Cold bacon is easier to handle when wrapping the shrimp but slightly warmer bacon (almost room temp) can be wrapped more tightly and can be molded around the shrimp more completely.
+- Cold bacon is easier to handle when wrapping the shrimp but slightly warmer bacon (almost room temp) can be wrapped tighter.

 - Chill the bacon wrapped shrimp in the fridge before cooking in the air fryer.
 This helps the bacon stay wrapped and keeps it from overcooking before the shrimp is done.